 The first year (level 4) modules comprise a set of building blocks that introduce students to the range of subject knowledge and practical skills required throughout all Built Environment programmes.
 Subjects are approached from a perspective of practical problem solving underpinned by theoretical understanding of professional knowledge.
-Students are expected, progressively, to participate in their own learning and this is also supported by the Academic and professional development module.
-Students will be introduced to group working and co-operative study in Site Appraisal and Academic and Professional Development but this will not be formally assessed.
+Students are expected, progressively, to participate in their own learning and this is also supported by the Academic and Professional development module.
+Students will be introduced to group working and co-operative study in Site Appraisal and Academic and Professional Skills but this will not be formally assessed.
+Property Management themes begin in year 1 with Construction Technology 1, Built Environment Law will provide underpinning knowledge for the specialist modules in Level 5 and 6.

-In the second year (level 5) modules cover subjects of a more complex and specialist nature, (i.e. Planning and Building Control and Construction Site Management practice) involving appraisal of practical situations, more complex options and policy analysis.
-These require students to prepare for lectures and seminars and are backed up by research skills and professional development modules that assist in linking and aiding coherence across the programme.
+In the second year (level 5) modules cover subjects of a more complex and specialist nature, (.
+Valuation and Property Management Practice) involving appraisal of practical situations, more complex options and policy analysis.
+Property Management focuses on the practice of property management taking in to account the social, economic and legislative context, as well as professional requirements expected in practice.
+The Valuation module will support the development of knowledge and skills related to the preparation and provision of properly researched valuation advice.

 The final year (level 6) brings students into a range of challenging opportunities that enables them to demonstrate critical awareness of their subject and to demonstrate the ability to deal with complex issues associated with professional practice.
-The Dissertation Module, the Inter professional Studies Module, and Health and Safety Modules are core to this aim.
+The Dissertation Module, the Inter professional Studies Module, and Asset Management Modules are core to this aim.
+Asset Management will build on knowledge gained in level 5 and will focus on the skills associated with the acquisition, management and disposal of property portfolios and those professions providing services to property owners.